a-history-of-ai/blog/_posts/2026-04-19-Behaviour-Emerges.md

 ---

 In 1988, NASA held a workshop on how to explore other planets.
 The expected answer was one large rover, carefully engineered, remotely controlled from Earth.
 Rodney Brooks proposed the opposite: swarms of cheap autonomous robots, mass-produced, expendable, no human in the loop.
 To prove the idea could work, he built a walking robot in twelve weeks with two people and model airplane servos for legs.
-It now lives in the Smithsonian.
+It now lives in the Smithsonian National Air and Space Museum.